 The Kitchen

 This is usually the area many people want to keep separate from the rest of the living space.
-When you live in a small space with an open floor plan, it can sometimes feel like your sleeping in your kitchen.
-Create some visual separation buy
+When you live in a studio apartment, it can sometimes feel like you’re sleeping in your kitchen.
+One solution is to create some visual separation by color-blocking your kitchen space.

 Office / Study Space

 Color-Zoning is a great way to carve out a workspace in a small studio apartment.
-Designate a wall, corner or small area for your desk and paint the wall behind it to create a workspace.
-Take it a step further by painting shelves or floating desk in the same color as your zone for a sleek, seamless look.
+Designate a wall, corner or small area for your desk and paint the wall behind it to create an official workspace.
+Take it a step further by painting shelves or the desk in the same color for a sleek, seamless look.

 Source: Sarah Lavoine | Cotemaison